Whitby Lifeboat Station: Lifeboat disaster (1861)

 On 9 February 1861, a severe storm struck the east coast of England which resulted in 200 ships being wrecked.
 The crew had already been out and responded to five ships in distress, when responding to the sixth, a huge wave capsized their vessel.
 The only survivor of the incident was Henry Freeman, the only member of the crew wearing a cork lifejacket; the other twelve crew, all of who drowned, were wearing their traditional ballast filled lifebelts.

 Agenoria (1877)

 The schooner Agenoria which was transporting coal from Hartlepool to Whitby ran aground just outside Whitby harbour on 10 January 1877.
-The Whitby lifeboat Harriet Forteath launched to try and effect a rescue.
+The Whitby lifeboat Harriott Forteath launched to try and effect a rescue.
 During the swell, she capsized and all but one of her 12 crew were thrown into the water.
 One swam ashore, seven got back into the vessel, but three members of the RNLI crew drowned, with their bodies washing up on the beaches around Whitby in the following days.